giffiecode/forward/README.md

     - seller:
     - vault: -BTC

+position:
+- -F = short; +F = long

 There are two core components:
 - cBTC (forward buyer receipt): cBTC will become BTC at its maturity date. cBTC should be traded slightly higher than BTC.
 - vault (btc): one btc is deposited into the vault per forward txn

 capital-efficient variant:
 - cBTC (forward buyer receipt): cBTC will become BTC at its maturity date. cBTC should be traded slightly higher than BTC.
 - vault (margin acccount): can hold any assets that's worth more than the obligation.
-If margin account if below the obligation + cushion, liquidate and buy BTC
+If margin account is below the obligation + cushion, liquidate and buy BTC

 fund-rate version:
+- perp = mark; spot = index
+- daily funding rate (longs pay to short) = ( mark - index ) * 1/365
+- paid by hourly, or even less time
+- long / short perp are positions
+- fully funded -> 0 margin
+- liquidation = sell and transfer before long / short become insolvant
+- long perp = buy forward contract
+- short perp = synthetic short
+- what if long / short don't match perfectly?

 Maturity:
 - At maturity, cBTC is burned.
 BTC is transferred from vault to cBTC holder.